-- How effectively do we collaborate with children, families and other stakeholders in developing a shared vision and purpose? - To what extent is our vision aspirational and challenging? - How well do our vision, values and aims inform our daily practice? - What impact do our vision, values and aims have on improving the quality of the early learning and childcare we provide? - How do we know our quality assurance processes improve outcomes for children and families? - How well do staff understand their responsibility in improvement through self-evaluation? - To what extent are staff empowered to make changes? - How has the use of best practice documents and national guidance led to improvement in children's experiences and outcomes? - How have we used children's voices to evaluate and inform our practice and provision? - How do we engage our families and children to ensure they have a role in our improvement journey? - How do we ensure staff recruitment processes reflect current best practice and national guidance? - In what ways do we ensure our recruitment process attracts people with the right values, skills and knowledge for their role? - How do we ensure that our induction processes are tailored to meet the needs of different staff roles and responsibilities?
+- How effectively do we collaborate with children, families and other stakeholder's in developing a shared vision and purpose? - To what extent is our vision aspirational and challenging? - How well does our vision, values and aims inform our daily practice? - What impact does this have on improving the quality of the school-aged childcare we provide? - How do we know our quality assurance processes improve outcomes for children and families? - How well do all practitioners understand their responsibility in improvement through selfevaluation? - To what extent are all staff empowered to make changes? - How has the use of best practice documents and guidance led to improvement in children's experiences and outcomes? - How have we used children's voice to evaluate and inform our practice and provision? - How do we engage our families and children to ensure they have a role in our improvement journey? - How do we ensure staff recruitment processes reflect current best practice and national guidance? - In what ways do we ensure our recruitment process attracts people with the right values, skills and knowledge for the role?

+How do we ensure that our induction processes are tailored to meet the needs of different staff roles and responsibilities?